saeed-sufi/md/linux_commands.md

 * `curl` is perfect for testing api endpoints.

 * Never pipe what you're `curl`ing into bash unless you have 100% confidence in the domain you're `curl`ing.
 Always write it into a file and read the content and then (after making sure it's safe) execute it.

+* You can search for packages usign `apt`: `apt search node`.
+And `apt show node` to see all the info available for the package.

+* Run `.sh` scripts using one of these 3 methods: `source script.sh`, `. script.sh` or `bash script.sh`.
+It's interesting to note that bash uses a separate sub-process to run the script whereas the other methods use the same process.